 Samantha Jones Feaser earned her B.A. in Psychology from Rutgers University in 2011.
 While completing her undergraduate degree Samantha tutored privately and worked in Human Resources.
 She returned to Rutgers in May 2012 and became the Administrative Assistant/Supervisor of the Kreeger Learning Center for two years before being promoted to her present position as Coordinator of the Livingston Learning Center and Marketing/Outreach for the LCs.
 Through her position, Samantha is developing her Higher Education, Student Affairs, Student Development, and Marketing skills.
 She recently completed her master’s degree in Educational Administration and Supervision, specializing in Higher Education Leadership, through the Rutgers Graduate School of Education.

-Lucille Lu earned her Ed.M in Social and Philosophical Foundations of Education from the Graduate School of Education at Rutgers University, and her B.A. in Economics also at Rutgers University.
-She is currently pursuing her Ed.D at the Graduate School of Education in Education, Culture & Society.
+Lucille Lu is currently an Ed.D Candidate at the Graduate School of Education in Education, Culture & Society.
+She has earned her Ed.M in Social and Philosophical Foundations of Education from the Graduate School of Education at Rutgers University, and her B.A. in Economics also at Rutgers University.
 Lucille oversees academic coaching and workshops at the Rutgers Learning Centers, and also works closely with the writing coaching program.
-In addition, she teaches a section of the pedagogy course (Peer Instruction Education) required for all first-semester learning assistants.
+In addition, she teaches a section of the pedagogy course (Peer Instruction Education) required for all first-semester learning assistants, Methods of Inquiry for School of Engineering, and the LSAMP STEM Research Preparation course.

 Anna Sandberg earned her Ed.M. in Social and Philosophical Foundations of Education from the Rutgers University Graduate School of Education in 2017 and her B.A. in Italian and European Studies from Rutgers University in 2013.
 Prior to joining the Learning Centers, Anna worked at Rutgers in the Department of Germanic, Russian, and Eastern European Languages and Literatures and in the Office of Disability Services.
-Anna oversees the Cook/Douglass Learning Centers and provides administrative support to the Learning Assistant (LA) program.
+She has taught sections of Honors Colloquium, a required course for SAS Honors Program students, and teaches a section of the Students in Transition Seminar (STS) required for all SAS transfer students.
+Anna oversees the Cook/Douglass Learning Centers and provides administrative support to the Learning Assistant (LA) Program.

 Alice Seneres earned her Ph.D. in Mathematics Education from Teachers College, Columbia University; her dissertation research compared the classroom learning environments of the hybrid and traditional course formats.
 She has earned her M.S. in Biomedical Engineering from Rutgers University and her M.S. and B.S. in Mechanical Engineering from Tufts University.
 After working as an engineer for Hewlett-Packard for several years, she returned to higher education as a Teaching Instructor of Mathematics at Rutgers University, and was awarded one of the 2015 SAS Awards for Distinguished Contributions to Undergraduate Education.
 She was a Fulbright scholar in Germany before becoming the Director of Integrated Academic Support Programs for the Rutgers Learning Centers.